 Time for that Warren Buffet platitude about greed!
 I’ll spare you.

-But if these aren’t warning signs, nothing else is.
+But if these aren’t warning signs ominous for the future, nothing else is.

 No Two Bubbles Are Exactly The Same